 9. Indemnification:

 A. CONTRACTOR Indemnification.
-CONTRACTOR agrees to defend, indemnify and hold harmless STACK and its affiliates and all of its members, officers, directors, employees, and agents (collectively, the “Indemnitees”) from and against any and all taxes, penalties, interest, claims, demands, actions, causes of action, losses, liabilities, damages, attorneys’ fees, costs, and expenses (collectively referred to as “Damages”), based upon or arising out of: (i) any actual or alleged breach by CONTRACTOR of any representation, warranty, or obligation set forth in this Agreement; (ii) any negligence, act, omission, or misconduct of CONTRACTOR or any employee, agent, or subcontractor thereof, in connection with the provision of the Services pursuant to this Agreement; or (iii) or for any penalties assessed against STACK by the United States Citizenship and Immigration Service based on CONTRACTOR’s knowing hiring of unauthorized workers and/or Form I-9 compliance paperwork violations and for any claims brought by CONTRACTOR’s employees, agents, or subcontractors.
+CONTRACTOR agrees to defend, indemnify and hold harmless STACK and its affiliates and all of its members, officers, directors, employees, and agents (collectively, the “STACK Indemnitees”) from and against any and all taxes, penalties, interest, claims, demands, actions, causes of action, losses, liabilities, damages, attorneys’ fees, costs, and expenses (collectively referred to as “Damages”), based upon or arising out of: (i) any actual or alleged breach by CONTRACTOR of any representation, warranty, or obligation set forth in this Agreement; (ii) any negligence, act, omission, or misconduct of CONTRACTOR or any employee, agent, or subcontractor thereof, in connection with the provision of the Services pursuant to this Agreement; or (iii) or for any penalties assessed against STACK by the United States Citizenship and Immigration Service based on CONTRACTOR’s knowing hiring of unauthorized workers and/or Form I-9 compliance paperwork violations and for any claims brought by CONTRACTOR’s employees, agents, or subcontractors.
 The rights of indemnity contained herein shall exist notwithstanding that joint or several liabilities may be imposed upon one or more of the STACK Indemnitees by statute, ordinance, regulation, or judicial decision; provided, however, that CONTRACTOR shall not be liable to STACK Indemnitees for Damages to the extent such Damages result solely from the negligence or willful misconduct of such STACK Indemnitees.

 B. STACK Indemnification.
 STACK agrees to defend, indemnify and hold harmless CONTRACTOR and its affiliates and all of its members, officers, directors, employees, and agents (collectively, the “CONTRACTOR Indemnitees”) from and against any and all taxes, penalties, interest, claims, demands, actions, causes of action, losses, liabilities, damages, attorneys’ fees, costs, and expenses (collectively referred to as “Damages”), based upon or arising out of: (i) any actual or alleged breach by STACK of any representation, warranty, or obligation set forth in this Agreement; (ii) any negligence, act, omission, or misconduct of STACK or any employee, agent, or subcontractor thereof, in connection with the STACK’s normal business.
 The rights of indemnity contained herein shall exist notwithstanding that joint or several liabilities may be imposed upon one or more of the CONTRACTOR Indemnitees by statute, ordinance, regulation, or judicial decision; provided, however, that CONTRACTOR shall not be liable to CONTRACTOR Indemnitees for Damages to the extent such Damages result solely from the negligence or willful misconduct of such CONTRACTOR Indemnitees.